-- 1. Draft and implement a strategic framework that outlines Program principles, including for selection of partners and activities, and EOPOs for the investment. - 2.
-Establish the process for activity design, draft an activity proposal template and establish criteria for appraisal to ensure value for money - 3.
-Draft an activity proposal template which ensures that DFAT's compliance obligations are met. - 4.
+- 1. Draft and implement a strategic framework that outlines Program principles, including for selection of partners and activities, and finalise EOPOs for the investment. - 2.
+Establish the process for activity design, draft activity CIM proposal template and establish criteria for appraisal to ensure value for money - 3.
 Procure and manage TA personnel.
-Required expertise: strategic leadership, analysis and stakeholder engagement, specialist expertise (GBV and gender, disability, with a focus on economic inclusion, and PFM reform and budget preparation and execution), political economy analysis, and program management. - 5.
+Required expertise: strategic leadership, analysis and stakeholder engagement, specialist expertise (GBV and gender, disability, with a focus on economic inclusion, and PFM reform and budget preparation and execution), political economy analysis, and program management. - 4.
+Develop the monitoring and evaluation framework - 5.
 Set-up the ASC and CIMP, including terms of reference - 6.
 Establish a feedback, review and redesign process to ensure that the facility responds to changes in context; - 7.
 Office set-up